sansseriff/phd_thesis/pandoc_site/chapter_04/section_07_extra.md

     <a name='fig:ica_pnr'></a>
     <img alt="fig:ica_pnr" style="width: 100%; margin: auto;" src="../figs/ICA_component_analysis_light.svg#only-light" >
     <img alt="fig:ica_pnr" style="width: 100%; margin: auto;" src="../figs/ICA_component_analysis_dark.svg#only-dark" >
     <figcaption markdown> Figure 1: **Photon number discrimination from independent component analysis** Source data with axes defined from ICA.
 Projecting along the purple line (perpendicular to the larger black vector) produces a distribution of high Gaussianity.
-Whereas projecting along the red line (smaller vector) produces a distribution with high non-Gaussianity. b) Whitened feature space and it’s projection (c) on the x-axis.</figcaption>
+Whereas projecting along the red line (smaller vector) produces a distribution with high non-Gaussianity. b) Whitened feature space and its projection (c) on the x-axis.</figcaption>
     </figure>

 We observe that the photon groupings may be most separable in a whitened feature space based on non-orthogonal vectors in the original feature space.
 For this reason, we use independent component analysis (ICA) instead of principal component analysis (PCA).